openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/cookbook/why.rst

     notify("Jack", "You look great today")

-In most cases, the ``notify`` function will take two string variables as an input and produces a new string.
-However, what if we pass some "special" values to the function, for example ``notify(null, undefined)``?
-The program will continue to work, the output will be as expected (``Dear undefined, a message for you: null``), so from the first glance everything is fine.
-But please note that the engine that runs our code should always check for such special cases to ensure correct behavior.
-In pseudocode, something like this happens:
+In most cases, the function ``notify`` takes two string variables as input and produces a new string.
+However, some "special" values---e.g., ``notify(null, undefined)``---can be passed to the function.
+Then the program continues to run and produce output as expected (``Dear undefined, a message for you: null``).
+It looks quite fine at first, but note that the engine that runs the code must always check for such special cases to ensure the correct behavior.
+In pseudocode, something like the following happens:

 .. code-block:: typescript